warizz/book-quotes/README.md

 # Book quotes
-Storage of all interesting quotes from books/articles I have read.
+Storage of interesting quotes from books/articles I have read.